kuttavalluk/BejiScript/README.md

 ### Features

+- Beginers freindly
-- Not fast but can
+- Not very fast but can perform a dictionary attack without any problem.
-- Mask URL support
-- Beginners friendly
-- Docker support (checkout `docker-legacy` branch)
-- Multiple tunneling options
-  - Localhost
-  - Ngrok (With or without hotspot)

 ### Installation